eriol/freakble/README.md

 Commands:
-  deep-scan  Scan to find services of a specific device. scan       Scan to find BLE devices. send       Send one or more messages over BLE to a specific device. version    Return freakble version.
+  deep-scan  Scan to find services of a specific device. repl       Start a REPL with the device. scan       Scan to find BLE devices. send       Send one or more words over BLE to a specific device. version    Return freakble version.
 ```